Dee1985/portfolio-bootstrap/README.md

 Contributions: A lot of Google Fu!

 Challenges: Letting Bootstrap do the work and realizing that I was complicating certain issues by attempting to use CSS instead of referring to Bootstrap documentation.
-In the project instructions, there was a designated pixel width for the content area.
-I found this confusing and struggled with this part of the assignment.
-Per documentation, hard coding data like width and height would make things less responsive, so I did not do this.
-Every attempt at setting the pixel width of the main content section resulted in a non-responsive app.

 Successes: The site is responsive.